 How SMART Box Can Help You

-- See if the loan is affordable
+- See if a potential loan is affordable

-SMART Box will not only provide you with actual numbers and percentages to analyze, but it will give you plain English explanations of what those numbers mean to your business.
+SMART Box not only provides you with actual numbers and percentages to analyze, but gives you plain English explanations of what those numbers mean to your business.
 The SMART Box disclosure provides an overview of your loan amount, disbursement amount, repayment amount, and term.